Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Applied Concepts in Statistics

 \section{Applied Concepts in Statistics}

-\emph{Statistics} is a discipline that concerns the collection, organization, analysis, interpretation, and presentation of data\footnote{Oxford.}.
-It is a tool for scientific study and a branch of applied mathematics that heavily uses probability theory and combinatorics.
+\emph{Statistics} is ``a branch of mathematics dealing with the collection, analysis, interpretation, and presentation of masses of numerical data'' \cite{merriam-webster}.
+It is a tool for scientific study that heavily uses probability theory and combinatorics.
 It is not pure math, as terms are \emph{loaded} with nuances that only make sense in applied settings.
 Many statistical concepts like data, interpretation, observation, evidence, ground-truth, priors, posteriors, etc., do not exist in pure mathematics, such as the measure theory.
 Those notions characterize different roles in applications played by each probability distribution and each random variable.
 The issue with these concepts is that they are often loosely defined, used informally, or sometimes defined by convention.
 This section focuses on this applied aspect of statistics to address the lack of comprehensive formal definitions.

 Take the concept of \emph{prior} in Bayes' theorem (\reftheo{theo:bayes}), for example.
 Typically, people call $p(A)$ a prior distribution, $p(A|B)$ a posterior distribution, and $p(B)$ a normalizing constant.
 However, there is nothing that syntactically differentiates $p(A)$ from $p(B)$ to tell you that $p(A)$ is a prior; $p(A)$ is called a prior based on what the variable $A$ represents in an application.
 Moreover, these ostensive definitions do not generalize to a more complex scenario involving multiple random variables.
 They lack intensional or extensional definitions from which we can formally tell, e.g., whether a distribution is a prior or not.